-Georgian legislation for each sub-project of the Regional Development Project III.As discussed above, there are gaps between OP 4.12 and Georgian legislation If a discrepancy is observed between this RPF and OP 4.12 and Georgian legislation any land acquisition required for the Project will be carried out as per the principles and procedures laid out in OP 4.12.
+Project If required based on the screenings.
+As discussed above, there are gaps between OP 4.12 and Georgian legislation if any other discrepancy is observed between this RPF and OP 4.12 and Georgian legislation the principles and procedures laid out in OP 4.12 will be followed.